Somni-Solutions/.github/profile/README.md

+#Somni Solutions

-Somni Solutions is a small company specializing in FBG based fiber optic cables.
+_Somni Solutions is a small company specializing in FBG based fiber optic cables._

-This github page is dedicated to all Python script used by Somni employee's, namely used for calibrations and the like.
+_This github page is dedicated to all Python script used by Somni employee's, namely used for calibrations and the like._

-For any inquiry regarding scripts or possibly our fiber optic cables use the following email:
+_For any inquiry regarding scripts or possibly our fiber optic cables use the following email:_

-anouar.ameziane@somnisolutions.com
+[Link to e-mail]anouar.ameziane@somnisolutions.com